yandex-cloud/docs/en/iam/operations/users/delete.md

-# Delete a user from the cloud
+# Deleting a user from the cloud

 > [!IMPORTANT]
 >